 Exclusion criteria- This review excluded articles that had not been published or did not have the full text availability.
 Studies that are primarily concerned with pharmaceutical interventions related to the occurrence by nature of runner's high after exercise will not fit the criteria.
 Furthermore, research that investigate immediate physical effects unrelated to the psychological, neurological, or physiological components of the runner's high will be eliminated.
-These criteria are intended to guarantee that only pertinent and gaps. robust research adding to our understanding of runner's high is synthesized.
+These criteria are intended to guarantee that only pertinent and robust research adding to our understanding of runner's high is synthesized.

 Search strategy- Google Scholar is one of several databases.
 The searched keywords included "runner's high".
-The use of this string suggests a Inclusion criteria- The inclusion criteria for this thorough search procedure meant to assemble study include published papers with the full text relevant literature bases on the runner's high, with emphasis Evidence Synthesis, Methodological Insights, and Research Gaps.
+The use of this string suggests a thorough search procedure meant to assemble relevant literature bases on the runner's high, with emphasis on Evidence Synthesis, Methodological Insights, and Research Gaps.
 A diverse collection of scholarly publications and articles is compiled utilizing several databases.

-Data analysis- To validate the runner's high, a systematic literature review was conducted utilizing the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) technique
+Data analysis- To validate the runner's high, a systematic literature review was conducted utilizing the Preferred Reporting Items for Systematic Meta-Analyses Reviews and (PRISMA) technique